Sustainability

 Lifetime Repairs Program

 a.
-If an item is faulty upon receipt, please email hi@lunetacreations.com as soon as possible so we can work things out, including a photo so I can see the damage.
+If an item is faulty upon receipt, please email hi@lunetacreations.com as soon as possible so we can work things out, including a photo so we can see the damage.
 We run an end-to-end quality assurance of our pieces before posting them your way, but since this is a manual process, sometimes we overlook something or the item can get damaged during shipping.

 If this unfortunately happens, we can repair or replace your jewellery (when possible) free of charge, besides providing a returns postage label up to £4.50 (UK) or £12.50 (international) and sending it back to you, also free of charge.
 You can also return a faulty item for a full refund within 30 days of receiving it, in which case we will provide a returns postage label.